Antelope Canyon FAQ: Bringing Kids

 Q. Can we bring our baby and/or pre-K kids with us on our Antelope Canyon tour?

-First off, you’ll be limited to touring the “main” branches of Antelope Canyon, namely, Upper Antelope Canyon, Lower Antelope Canyon, and Antelope Canyon X. Even then, parents of non-ambulatory children will want to consider carefully whether this activity would be safe or appropriate, not only for the children, but for themselves.
+First off, you’ll be best off touring the “main” branches of Antelope Canyon, namely, Upper Antelope Canyon, Lower Antelope Canyon, and Antelope Canyon X. Even then, parents of non-ambulatory children will want to consider carefully whether this activity would be safe or appropriate, not only for the children, but for themselves.

 All Antelope Canyon Tour companies operate on a “safety first” mindset.
 While Upper Antelope Canyon is often touted as a “walk in the park,” that is an accurate reference to the canyon itself.
 The task of getting to the canyon, and getting out of it, are where things get a bit risky.
 Upper Antelope Canyon tours begin with a two-mile ride down an unpaved dirt track in a “safari jeep” or “buckboard truck” type of vehicle.
 Though relatively short, this ride can be quite bumpy.
 Car seats will be required for infants and toddlers, just as they are when traveling in a regular passenger car, and parents will be expected to provide them.
 Upper Antelope Canyon tour companies also have limits on the number of spaces they can provide for car seats.
 When making a reservation for your family, you might find that you are unable to add a seat in the “children 0-7” category.
 This means that your selected tour has reached its capacity for the number of car seats it can carry, and you’ll need to check availability for another departure time, or check with another tour company.